null Updates on Coronavirus

+The situation in the region remains critical, with the majority of the countries maintaining quarantine and/or curfew.
 Following border closures and lockdowns of some South American countries and the subsequent drop in travel demand, carriers reduced their international operations, leading to limited available capacity in the market also in this region.
 The national carriers LATAM Airlines and Avianca, filed for Chapter 11 bankruptcy protection without any operational consequences during the time of restructuring.
-The overall operational status of airports, truckers and customs is stable, and all our Air Logistics branches are operating, in most cases, partially from home.
+The overall operational status of airports, truckers and customs is stable, and all our Air Logistics branches keep operating.

 Our airfreight operations in Europe continue running smoothly.
 We still experience some capacity constraints to major markets as the majority of flag carriers have not yet restarted their global network.
 Due the decreasing amount of incoming Personal Protective Equipment (PPE) shipments, major transshipment airports like Frankfurt and Luxembourg are no longer congested.
-Freighter capacity has reached the maximum and carriers are now offering additional belly capacity on congested lanes such as Europe to the US as well as Europe to Asia to position their aircraft for the PPE imports.
+Freighter capacity has reached the maximum and carriers are now offering additional belly capacity on congested lanes.

 Middle East and Africa

 Capacity constraints are also seen in the Middle East and Africa region with all airlines having suspended/reduced their passenger flights on the routings into the region.
 National carriers Etihad Airways and Emirates suspended several passenger flights as per the UAE government’s directive, however, selected passenger flights to fifty destinations are back on schedule from July 2020.
 Cargo flights are exempt from this suspension and will continue to over a hundred of cargo destinations.
 Our operations continue running with teams working from home/operating in split setups in all countries, including countries that have imposed countrywide lockdowns.